Running Interactive Scripts

 This way it’s impossible to submit the form when the comment is too long!

-Well… Impossible in this browser.
+Well … impossible in this browser.
 But since there are browsers that don’t run JavaScript (like ours, one chapter back), we should check the length on the server side too:

 def add_entry(params):